 Whether you have been recently diagnosed with an acoustic neuroma or have been in a “watch and wait” phase for a while, it’s good to have an understanding of the treatment options available to you.
-By gaining a deeper knowledge of your condition and treatment, you will be able to carry on more informed conversations with your doctor and participate more actively in your care throughout the process.
+By gaining a deeper knowledge of your condition and treatment, you will be able to carry on more informed conversations with your doctor and participate more actively in your care throughout the process whether you and your doctor decide to go with a more traditional approach or alternative treatments acoustic neuroma.

 The following information will provide background knowledge about acoustic neuromas to form a basis for the discussion of treatment options.
 Both traditional and alternative treatments for acoustic neuroma will be highlighted to ensure you have an idea of some of the different approaches that are available.